-Glamour Daze have spent two years assembling rare footage from archive newsreels and promotional films sourced from the public domain to provide entertaining vintage women’s fashion on film.
-Fashion eras include Edwardian, the 1920′s flapper era, the golden age of art deco fashion in the 1930′s, the glamor years of the 1940′s, the golden age of Haute Couture in the 1950′s and beyond.
+Glamour Daze have spent many years assembling rare footage of women’s fashion from archive newsreels and promotional films sourced from the public domain and private collectors to provide entertaining vintage women’s fashion on film.

-These films are provided under the guidelines of US laws on fair use and are a wonderful educational resource for vintage fashion and beauty enthusiasts.
+These films provide an educational resource for vintage fashion and beauty enthusiasts.
 They are not available for any commercial purpose unless otherwise stated.

 The rare fashion shows found on film from the 1920s are a delight to watch.
 Fashion houses would announce annually, their new dress line by way of an open day at either their premises or in a well known hotel, and the invitation list was often a virtual who’s who of fashion heads, society names, journalists, and film stars.
 The London shows were often very upper middle class in their presentation.
 In the USA, fashion retailers throughout the country were by now holding annual fashion shows and often of a certain foreign theme like the ‘ latest Paris designs’.

 You can view the 1920s fashion film playlist from our Vintage Fashion YouTube channel below:

 Arguably the most glamorous of decades, the exposure to new fashion designs in dress, swimwear and millinery was now available to everyone through Hollywood movies and an endless stream of newsreels.
 Automobile manufacturers such as Chevrolet produced commercial films for the movie theater public and there was always a fashion section in the newsreels.
 Home movie archives are also a great resource for finding fashion from the 1930s on film.